pallupz/covid-vaccine-booking/README.md

 ### Noteworthy Forks
 - https://github.com/bombardier-gif/covid-vaccine-booking : I haven't tried this personally but, it looks like a promising, bit more automated solution that would require some more setting up.
+- https://github.com/vishalv26/covid-vaccine-booking : Haven't personally tried this either.
+It uses portable python and simplifies running the code by avoiding the need for separate Python installation.

 ### Usage: